 The best Braid Scissors

-These are very high quality scissors which do an excellent job at cutting through braid.
-In my experience these are the best braid scissors on the market.
+These are very high quality scissors that do an excellent job at cutting through braid.
+In my experience, these are the best braid scissors on the market.

 Most fly fishermen will know the brand Dr. Slick and that their products are generally of good quality.
 Their braid scissors are no exception, very sharp.
 Also quite likely to find them in most fly fishing stores.